Sophie Marceau

 Sophie Marceau gave birth to daughter Juliette with director Jim Lemley

-In 2007, the beautiful Frenchwoman fell in love with her co-star Christopher Lambert.
+In 2007, the French beauty fell for her co-star Christopher Lambert.
 The actor reciprocated her feelings.
-They lived together for seven years before announcing their amicable separation.
+They were together for seven years before announcing their friendly split.

 Sophie Marceau and Christopher Lambert